PLACES AVAILABLE THIS SEPTEMBER. PLEASE CALL 0121 476 1181

 You will have access to all facilities at Newman including the library, which stocks a wide range of books, journals and e-books.
 Previous level 7 masters credits may be transferred (free-of-charge) through the accreditation of prior certificated learning (APCL).
 Also, you can gain credits for other sustained CPD programmes you have undertaken, such as National College Programmes, by writing up your reflections against the assessment criteria for a comparable module via the accreditation of prior experiential learning (APEL).
 You may also gain national professional recognition through the Teaching and Learning Academy for your masters level work.

 For further information regarding a Postgraduate Loan (PGL) for Master’s study click here

 N.B.
-The above fees are per individual 30 credit module.
 A minimum of 180 credits are required to complete the MA Education.

 *Fees shown are for 2019/20 academic years.
 The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.
 It is anticipated that such increases would be linked to RPI (the Retail Price Index excluding mortgage interest payments).

 Newman alumni are eligible for a 10% discount when enrolling onto a full Masters degree programme if they have completed a full honours degree, full PGCE or full Masters programme at Newman.
 Staff employed in partner schools and colleges (which take our trainees on placement) are also eligible for a 10% discount on the MA Education programme.
 The 10% discount cannot be used in conjunction with each other.